fabrizio-pasti/esqlj-elastic-jdbc/README.md

 ### Group by

-Is it possible to aggregate values using GROUP BY clause.
+It's possible to aggregate values using GROUP BY clause.

 Example: `SELECT booleanField, AVG(integerField) test, SUM(longField), COUNT(doubleField), COUNT(*) from testIndex GROUP BY booleanField`

 ### Having

-Is it possible to apply filtering on Group by expressions.
+It's possible to apply filtering on Group by expressions.

 Example:
 `SELECT booleanField, AVG(integerField) test, SUM(longField), COUNT(*) from testIndex GROUP BY booleanField HAVING AVG(integerField)>=4 OR SUM(longField)>=19`